Dillan-Vassa/MyBlog/_posts/2025-08-18-Aurora-Forecast-Blog.md

 #### 1. Create the email client:

-I initialised the SMTP2GO client with the API key (received when setting up an accout), to authenticate your account, allowing me to freely send emails:
+I initialised the SMTP2GO client with the API key (received when setting up an accout).
+This is to authenticate the account, allowing me to freely send emails:

 ```python
 client = Smtp2goClient(apikey)